 So did you always know that you wanted to dedicate your career to addressing gender inequality?

 It’s not until I got to university and I took a course on women’s studies and gender equality, that I realized that everything I had observed throughout my childhood was part of a bigger issue of gender inequality based on a system of patriarchy.
-I remember feeling so awakened: for once, resonated with what was happening in my own life and in the life of my community, my society.
+I remember feeling so awakened: for once, I was learning something at school that resonated with what was happening in my own life and in the life of my community, my society.
 It felt like a calling, and when I had to decide what kind of work I wanted to do, I knew I wanted to make a difference in that area.

 The first job I got was with a local NGO in Rwanda that was working on addressing gender-based violence.
 It was in the post-genocide era, and it was so heart-breaking to speak with all these women who had been gang-raped, who were psychologically traumatized, who had lost everything.
 I realized how much work there was to do.
 That’s when I understood what kind of profession I wanted to pursue.
 I later completed my Masters’ degree in Gender and Development.